cms-opendata-workshop/workshop2023-lesson-azureVM/_episodes/03-containers.md

 With these commands, you can easily return to the same container and continue your work without any loss of progress or data.

-Note: Make sure that the containers are not already running before using the docker start command.
+> Note: Make sure that the containers are not already running before using the docker start command.
+{: .testimonial}

 ## Validation Test
 To validate the installation and ensure that everything is working fine, you can perform a validation test.
 Follow the steps of this [test page](https://cms-opendata-workshop.github.io/workshop2022-lesson-docker/04-validation/index.html).

 > Note: This page provides instructions on how to test the functionality of CMSSW, ROOT, and Python within the docker containers.
 {: .testimonial}

 {% include links.md %}